 |---|---|---|

-| Metformin | Not hepatically metabolized; absorption unaffected | Most common co-prescription |
+| Metformin | Not hepatically metabolized; small intestine absorption unaffected | Most common co-prescription in T2D |

-| Empagliflozin (SGLT2 inhibitors) | Renal mechanism, independent of GI absorption | Safe combination |
+| SGLT2 inhibitors | Renal mechanism, independent of GI absorption | Empagliflozin, dapagliflozin, canagliflozin |

-| Injectable medications | Bypass GI tract entirely | Includes insulin (despite dose adjustment need) |
+| Injectable medications | Bypass GI tract entirely | Includes insulin (adjust dose, but no absorption interaction) |

-| Topical medications | No GI component | Creams, patches, eye drops |
+| Topical medications | No GI component | Creams, patches |

-| Inhaled medications | Pulmonary absorption | Asthma/COPD inhalers unaffected |
+| Inhaled medications | Pulmonary absorption | Asthma and COPD inhalers unaffected |

 How to Manage Drug Interactions